- Fee assured

-I work at the Spire Southampton and University Hospital Southampton which is a Major Trauma Centre.
+I work at the Spire Southampton, the Wessex Nuffield and University Hospital Southampton which is a Major Trauma Centre.
 My practice involves general trauma care or acutely injured patients and my sub specialist interest is trauma and longer term problems in the hand, wrist and elbow.

-My waiting list is short, and divided into two sections; local anaesthetic operations and general/regional anaesthetic (where you are asleep or just your arm is numbed).
-My local anaesthetic cases are mostly carried out in the most convenient way I have been able to manage, by doing them in the minor ops room in outpatients.
-They are after all "minor ops" in the grand scheme of things.
-This way you can have your carpal tunnel decompression rather like going to the dentist; arrive, have the local, have the op 20 minutes later and leave as soon as you like afterwards.
+My local anaesthetic cases are carried out in the most convenient way I have been able to manage, by doing them in the minor ops room in outpatients.
+This way you can have your carpal tunnel decompression rather like going to the optician; arrive, have the local, have the op 20 minutes later and leave as soon as you like afterwards.
 You should be in the hospital for no more than an hour and a half.
 This is very different to most other more traditional surgeons.

 I concentrate very hard on you regaining your function as early as I possibly can after surgery and do all I can to minimise the inconvenience to your life.
 It is all about you - not me - after all.

 "to treat patients as I would like to be treated myself" and I certainly don't want surgery unless absolutely necessary and I can be guaranteed (as much as we can ever be guaranteed) that it will work.
 Therefore I always aim to treat you without surgery if at all possible and only offer you surgery if I believe I can reliably improve your condition with the absolute minimum of risk

 carpal tunnel; local anaesthetics; trigger fingers; arthritis; trauma; fractures

 Current NHS consultant posts held